-At the heart of this platform is the OISTE-WISeKey Cryptographic Root of Trust which has been actively used since 1999 by over 2.6 billion desktop, browsers, mobile devices, SSL certificates and Internet of Things’ devices.
-The OISTE WISeKey Cryptographic Root of Trust is ubiquitous and universal, and a pioneer in the creation of Digital Identities.
+“WISeKey is pioneering the way Blockchain and Digital Identity disrupt industries and decentralized Trust.
+At the heart of this industrial platform is the OISTE-WISeKey Cryptographic RoT which has been actively used since 1999 by over 4 billion desktops, browsers, mobile devices, SSL certificates and IoT devices sharing a universal ledger.
+The OISTE WISeKey Cryptographic RoT is ubiquitous and universal, and a pioneer in the creation of Digital Identities,” concluded Mr. Moreira.

 The Internet of Things is now a reality due to the convergence of several technologies.

 By combining IoT data with cognitive computing, businesses can extract valuable insights to improve virtually every aspect of their operations and enable innovative, new business models.

 A “thing” is any object with embedded electronics that can transfer data over a network — without any human interaction.

 Examples are wearable devices, environmental sensors, machinery in factories, devices in homes and buildings or components in a vehicle.